 Along with the first 100 patients, other invited guest included board members and hospital administration.
-The program included remarks and demonstrations from Dr. Joseph Renzulli, Chief of Urology and Eastern Regional Director of Yale Urology, and general surgeon Dr. Joseph Brady.
+The program included remarks and demonstrations from general surgeon Dr. Joseph Brady.

 The da Vinci Xi Surgical System has a 3-D high definition vision system, specialized instruments, and computer software that allows the surgeon to operate with enhanced vision, precision, dexterity, and control.
 For patients, it means a less invasive procedure with quicker recovery and less pain.